-UFAS incidents have increased by less than 10% compared to the three year average with distillery's and associated warehousing contributing to the bulk of the calls.
+UFAS incidents have decreased compared to the three-year average with distillery's and education contributing to the bulk of the calls attended.
+Local crews assisted by Fire Safety Enforcement officers have undertaking targeted engagement with premises owner, providing advise on how to reduce UFAS through improved management arrangements.